amurshak/podbeanMCP/README.md

 ## 🎉 Overview

 This MCP server connects any MCP-compatible AI assistant to the Podbean API.
-Whether you're using Claude Desktop, or any other MCP client, you can now manage your podcasts, episodes, and analytics through natural conversation!
+Whether you're using Cline (the IDE MCP Client), Claude Desktop, or any other MCP client, you can now manage your podcasts, episodes, and analytics through natural conversation!

 ## ✨ Features